 Coffee in Japan started through foreign trade and importation

-It all started in Nagasaki around the 17th century, where it was brought imported and drunk by the Dutch residing there during that time.
+It all started in Nagasaki around the 17th century when it was brought imported and drunk by the Dutch residing there during that time.
 Portuguese traders followed and brought coffee to Japan during the same period.
 In the later part of the 1800s, Eikei Tei, also known as Tsurukichi Nishimura, who had recently returned from his studies abroad, opened the first Japanese coffee shop in Ueno.
-He experienced the coffee shops in France where artists and writers would gather to socialize, so he wanted to envision the same thing in his home country.
+He experienced the coffee shops in France, where artists and writers would gather to socialize, so he wanted to envision the same thing in his home country.
 That very first coffee shop in Japan opened but closed only after five years of operation.
-Around 1908, many Japanese migrated to Brazil and worked in coffee industries as Brazil was known to produce coffee beans.
-That is why currently, you would find people in Brazil of Japanese descent.
-In the 1930s, the famous Tadao Ueshima founded the coffee industry and had been dubbed as the “Father of Coffee in Japan.”
+Around 1908, many Japanese migrated to Brazil and worked in the coffee industry, as Brazil was known to produce coffee beans.
+That is why you currently find people in Brazil of Japanese descent.
+In the 1930s, the famous Tadao Ueshima founded the coffee industry and was dubbed the “Father of Coffee in Japan.”
 Mr. Ueshima played a large role in establishing the All Japanese Coffee Association in 1980.

 However, everything was put on hold when World War II was ensured, and the nationalistic side of the Japanese was the most overall value at that time.
 Because of its restriction on the West's influence during that time, Japan banned all kinds of coffee importation.
 It was only after the war that the ban was lifted, and at this time, coffee was still a luxury product, mainly consumed by the upper class.